apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

 If a 16G node can run 2 mappers and 2 reducers, and each can be 2G, then there is only 8G for the data node, tserver, task tracker and OS.

-*A*: Reduce the memory footprint of each component until it fits comfortably.
+Reduce the memory footprint of each component until it fits comfortably.

-*Q*: My tablet server lost its lock, swappiness is zero, and my node has lots of unused memory!
+**My tablet server lost its lock, swappiness is zero, and my node has lots of unused memory!**

 The JVM memory garbage collector may fall behind and cause a "stop-the-world" garbage collection.
 On a large memory virtual